pippinbarr/combat-at-the-movies/process/to-do.md

 # Taxi Driver (Mirror)

-- Implement "you talkin to me" on shoot at mirror tank (invisible bullet?)
+- ~~Implement "you talkin to me" on shoot at mirror tank (invisible bullet?)~~
-- Point per you talkin to me
+- ~~Point per you talkin to me~~
-- Timer for ending?
+- ~~Timer for ending?~~
-- Instruction: PREPARE YOURSELF
+- ~~Instruction: PREPARE YOURSELF~~
-- Ending: YOU'RE READY (or maybe not if you have 0 points?)
+- ~~Ending: YOU'RE READY (or maybe not if you have 0 points?)~~

+- Should I restrict when you can say the words?
+Could it literally be as "simple" as making it a bullet-based thing?
+Or should I restrict to being in the mirror zone?
+Or that plus facing the mirror?

 # Some Like It Hot (Pink Tanks)